-Thockrington, just a farm was seemingly once a village that has shrunken in times past as it is the home of a church.
+Thockrington, merely a farm was seemingly once a village that has shrunken in times past as it is the home of a church.
 The church, dedicated to St Aidan is Norman inside though much of the exterior is thought to date from the 1600s.
 Its graveyard is the burial place of Lord William Beveridge (1879-1963) who was the author of the Beveridge Report that established the British Welfare State.

-Beveridge, who was an economist and one-time Liberal MP for Bewick upon Tweed, died at Oxford but was brought to Northumberland for burial.
+Beveridge, who was an economist and one-time Liberal MP for Berwick upon Tweed, died at Oxford but was brought to Northumberland for burial.
 He was titled Baron Beveridge of Tuggal in the County of Northumberland – Tuggal or Tughall is a place near Beadnell on the Northumberland coast.
 Beveridge is buried alongside his wife, Lady Beveridge.

 To the west of Thockrington are Great Bavington and Little Bavington along with Bavington Hall.
 The hall, near Little Bavington, is built on the site of an earlier hall that stands on the site of a tower house.
 It was long associated with the Shafto family who took their name from the Shafto crags (shaft-shaped crags) that are located between nearby Bolam and Wallington).
-One later Shafto family member was Robert Shafto, a County Durham MP who lived at Whitworth Hall near Spennymoor and inspired the famous song Bonny Bobby Shafto though it is possible that the song has earlier Northumberland roots.
+One later Shafto family member was Robert Shafto, a County Durham MP who lived at Whitworth Hall near Spennymoor in County Durham and inspired the famous song Bonny Bobby Shafto though it is possible that the song has earlier Northumberland roots.

-The Shafttos lived at Bavington from the 1400s when they acquired the land through marriage and in the late 1600s they replaced the earlier tower house with a hall.
+The Shaftos lived at Bavington from the 1400s when they acquired the land through marriage and in the late 1600s they replaced the earlier tower house with a hall.
 Following their part in the Jacobite Rebellion of 1715 the hall was confiscated from the Shaftos and acquired by Admiral George Delaval who built the new hall around the 1730s.
 The hall is a private house though there are holiday cottages located within the estate.